xavivives/Learnings/Meditation/vipassana.md

 - Discovered by the famous Buddha, or more precisely, by **Gautama** the Buddha.
 Yet, you don't need to be a Buddhist nor a monk or a nun to practice Vipassana and benefit from it.

-- The main goal is to help you live in peace and harmony within yourself, unreliable of the exterior, which is out of our own control.
+- The main goal is to help you live in peace and harmony within yourself, independently of the exterior, which is out of our own control.

 ## links